TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodberrors.md

 ### **ExceededMemoryLimit**
 As a multi-tenant service, if you receive this error it means the operation has gone over the client's memory allotment.
 Steps to correct:
-* Reduce the scope of the operation through more restrictive query criteria or contact support from the Azure portal.
+* Reduce the scope of the operation through more restrictive query criteria or contact support from the Azure portal
 <br>Example: *db.getCollection('users').aggregate([{$match: {name: "Andy"}}, {$sort: {age: -1}}]))*